 Virgin Money made an interesting annoucement yesterday regarding a new partnership with Virgin Atlantic.

-It was suitably vague, but clearly important enough to justify a press release and inclusion on their website here.
+It was suitably vague, but clearly important enough to justify a press release.

 The only hard facts are: